-Revision 12-3; Effective October 1, 2012
+Revision 18-2; Effective September 3, 2018

-§41.215 — Employer Role in the Service Planning Process.

-(a) An individual's service planning team consists of persons required or allowed by the individual's program.

-(b) An employer must attend and participate in the individual's service planning meeting.
-An employer's DR may also attend the meeting with approval of the individual or LAR.
+A member’s person-centered service planning team consists of persons required or allowed by the member's program.
+An employer must attend and participate in the member's service planning meetings.
+An employer's DR may also attend the meeting with approval of the member or LAR.

-(c) An employer or DR must provide documentation related to services, service delivery, and participation in the CDS option when requested by a HMO or service coordinator.
+An employer or designated representative (DR) must provide documentation related to services, service delivery, and participation in the Consumer Directed Services (CDS) option when requested by a managed care organization (MCO) or service coordinator.

-(d) An employer or DR must, when requesting a change in a service or the addition of a service for delivery through the CDS option, provide the service planning team with documentation of circumstances that require a revision to the individual's service plan.
+An employer or DR must, when requesting a change in a service or the addition of a service for delivery through the CDS option, provide the person-centered service planning team with documentation of circumstances that require a revision to the ISP.

-The managed care organization (MCO) and HCBS STAR+PLUS Waiver (SPW) interdisciplinary team (IDT) members make up the service planning team for the member who selects the Consumer Directed Services (CDS) option.
-The MCO convenes the IDT as required by SPW program policy and obtains approvals as appropriate from IDT members.
+The MCO and STAR+PLUS Home and Community Based Services (HCBS) program interdisciplinary team (IDT) members make up the person-centered service planning team for the member who selects the CDS option.
+The MCO convenes the IDT as required by STAR+PLUS HCBS program policy and obtains approvals as appropriate from IDT members.
 The MCO and IDT also assist in resolving issues and concerns related to the member's participation in the CDS option.

-The CDS agency (CDSA) must document and notify the MCO of issues or concerns, including:
+The financial management services agency (FMSA) must send a quarterly expenditure report to the employer and service coordinator (SC) and document and notify the managed care organization (MCO) of issues or concerns, including:

 allegations of abuse, neglect, exploitation or fraud;